 The accused is also entitled to full disclosure (s.
 7 fundamental justice) as well as the right to be tried within a reasonable time (s.
 11B).
 Against this constitutional background these cases can be fought and won.
 Many cases also turn on common investigative lapses that a skilled counsel can exploit.

-Given the heavy penalties involved you owe it to yourself to seek the best possible representation from an experienced lawyer with a proven record of success defending these types of cases.
-I am a former Crown Attorney in Toronto with over 30 years of courtroom experience successfully prosecuting and defending these cases and I have assembled a team of the best available impaired driving specialists located throughout the province who can guarantee you the best possible defence.
+Given the heavy penalties involved you owe it to yourself to seek the best possible representation from experienced lawyers with a proven record of success defending these types of cases.
+With a former Crown Attorney from Toronto and over 30 years of courtroom experience successfully prosecuting and defending these cases we have assembled a team of the best available impaired driving specialists located throughout the province who can provide you with the best possible defence.

-If you are uncertain about your rights and need to win the case to keep your licence and avoid a criminal record then why not call me?
-My initial consultation is always free and my colleagues can meet you promptly close to wherever you live.
+If you are uncertain about your rights and need to win the case to keep your licence and avoid a criminal record then why not call the Impaired Driving Defence Centre?
+Our initial consultation is always free and IDDC colleagues can meet you promptly close to wherever you live.